Trade links among sub-continent states vital for poverty alleviation: PM

 He invited the Sri Lankan businessmen to explore and benefit from the business opportunities offered by the government of Pakistan.

-Commerce Minister Abdul Razzak Dawood said the existing trade volume between Pakistan and Sri Lanka did not commiserate their friendly relations and thus needed a thrust in their bilateral economic strategies.
+Commerce Minister Abdul Razzak Dawood said the existing trade volume between Pakistan and Sri Lanka did not commensurate their friendly relations and thus needed a thrust in their bilateral economic strategies.

 He expressed confidence that close collaboration between the businessmen and investors of Pakistan and Sri Lanka could contribute to the stability of economic indicators.